GIR-pub/deepdotweb/_posts/2015/03/14/3-od-in-portland-jail-evolution-fentanyl-vendor-busted/index.md

 title: "3 OD in Portland Jail: Evolution Fentanyl Vendor Busted"
 ---

-9469  tag-busted tag-evolution tag-fentanyl tag-od tag-portland tag-vendor Posted by: DeepDotWeb
+Posted by: DeepDotWeb

 <span>March 14, 2015</span>

-<span><a href="/2015/03/14/3-od-in-portland-jail-evolution-fentanyl-vendor-busted/#comments">2 Comments</a></span>

 <p>According to a report in <a href="http://www.oregonlive.com/portland/index.ssf/2015/03/three_od_on_dangerous_drug_smu.html#incart_2box">oregonlive.com</a>  (see article for full details) A 27-year-old inmate in the <a href="http://www.jailexchange.com/countyjails/oregon/multnomah/multnomah_county_detention_center.aspx">Justice Center Jail </a>is accused of smuggling a synthetic opioid many times more powerful than heroin (Fentanyl ) into the downtown Portland lockup last weekend, causing at least three of her fellow inmates to overdose &#8211; the investigation led to an evolution vendor who was arrested later:</p>
 <blockquote><p>Investigators traced the source of the drugs that killed Henke to a house several hundred yards away from where he overdosed.</p>
 <p>A task force of agents and police detectives armed with a warrant searched the property, finding cash, drug paraphernalia, a laptop computer and a white powder later determined to be fentanyl, according to a criminal complaint affidavit signed by <a href="http://www.oregonlive.com/pacific-northwest-news/index.ssf/2013/06/drug_cartels_in_oregon_rise_an.html">Homeland Security Investigations Special Agent Guy Gino</a>, who works on a Portland-based drug task force.</p>
 <p>Investigators interviewed Ryan Jensen, who lived in the house.
-Jensen admitted he bought illegal drugs on the <a href="http://www.deepdotweb.com/2013/10/28/updated-llist-of-hidden-marketplaces-tor-i2p/">Internet dark site &#8220;Evolution&#8221;</a> and logged in to the encrypted members-only site to buy 1 gram of fentanyl and 12 grams of heroin, according to the affidavit.</p>
+Jensen admitted he bought illegal drugs on the <a href="/2013/10/28/updated-llist-of-hidden-marketplaces-tor-i2p/">Internet dark site &#8220;Evolution&#8221;</a> and logged in to the encrypted members-only site to buy 1 gram of fentanyl and 12 grams of heroin, according to the affidavit.</p>
 <p>Authorities accuse Jensen of selling 250 milligrams of fentanyl to two friends, including overdose victim Henke.</p>
 <p>Investigators say they logged into Jensen&#8217;s Evolution account, finding that he had made six illegal purchases from the site, including a Dec.
 7 shipment from a Southeast Portland man later identified as Brandon Hubbard, Channing Lacey&#8217;s boyfriend.</p>
 <p>Members of the drug task force later bought <a href="https://bitcoin.org/en/">bitcoin</a>, a form of decentralized Internet currency, and opened an undercover account to purchase 100 milligrams of fentanyl citrate from Hubbard, listing their return address as a post office box in <a href="http://www.cityoffargo.com/">Fargo, North Dakota</a>.</p>